 This is especially true since there are policies and rules through ICANN (The Internet Corporation for Assigned Names and Numbers) and American Registry for the Internet Numbers (ARIN) that need to be followed when transferring the addresses.

-Before you can buy IPv4 addresses, there are specific requirements that must be met.
+Before you can buy IPv4 addresses block, there are specific requirements that must be met.
 Regional pre-approvals also need to be taken from Regional Internet Registry (RIR).

 - Pre-approval. –ARIN, RIPE and/or APNIC presently have additional space specifications.
 Provide your current address usage data and projected growth rates.